 WHAT TO EXPECT

 Bus Tours last approximately 50-60 minutes.
 Participants will be on the bus the entire time and will receive a bus tour through parts of Ephraim, viewing historic sites, buildings, and homes that highlight the early history of the town and its Scandinavian settlers.
-Examples include the dugout site of Ephraim’s first resident (Isaac Behunin), the location of the “Ephraim Massacre” that occurred during conflicts with Native Americans, as well as the old pioneer cemetery, pioneer cabins and 19th century prominent homes.
+Examples include the dugout site of Ephraim’s first resident (Isaac Behunin), the old pioneer cemetery, pioneer cabins, and 19th century prominent homes.

 TOUR START TIMES